Carl Jacob Burckhardt: Legacy

-He returned to a diplomatic career in 1937, serving as the final League of Nations High Commissioner for the Free City of Danzig from 1937 to 1939.
-In that position, he aimed to maintain the international status of Danzig guaranteed by the League of Nations, which brought him into contact with a number of prominent Nazis as he attempted to stave off increasing German demands.
-The mission eventually ended unsuccessfully with the invasion of Poland in September 1939.
-Burckhardt was placed under house arrest by the Nazi Gauleiter for Danzig Albert Forster, and given two hours leave the city.
-Burckhardt then fled to Lithuania, and Nazi Germany would subsequently annex Danzig.
 Following this period as High Commissioner, he returned to his professorship in Geneva for the rest of World War II (1939–1945).
 While in that position, he was also active in a leading role in the ICRC, traveling to Germany several times to negotiate for better treatment of civilians and prisoners, in part using the contacts gained during his two years as High Commissioner in Danzig.